slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 $180

-This you want to be mindful of – think, laundry detergent, tampons, random household stuff...
-Before you know it, you just bought 2 books, a picture frame, and scrunchies on Amazon – sh!t adds up fast!
+this you want to be mindful of – think, laundry detergent, tampons, random household stuff – those are the essentials.
+BUT sometimes, before you know it, you just bought 2 books, a picture frame, and scrunchies on Amazon – sh!t adds up fast!

 \
-Super-saver tip – put misc stuff on a separate credit card so you can really see where $ goes to waste.
+*super-saver tip* – put misc stuff on a separate credit card so you can really see where $ goes to waste.
 Don’t try to budget $50 or less, you’ll go over every single time and feel like crap.
 Instead, pay closer attention to what you’re spending on and stick to a number that’s actually realistic.

 \---